TheUnixDemon/DesktopSetup/README.md

 package-2
 ```

-The first line will be ignored because a `#` symbol so you better not mix them together with package declaration lines.
+The first line will be ignored because of the `#` symbol so you better not mix them together with package declaration lines.

 ### Rsync

-The locations that are to transfer/sync are defined in the `./src/main.sh`.
+The locations that will be tranfered are defined in the `./src/main.sh`.

 ```bash
 #!/bin/bash